 1/4 cup homemade cider vinegar

 1 TBS fresh lemon juice

 6 skinless, boneless breast tenderloins

-In a large glass bowl, mix the cider vinegar, mustard, garlic, lime juice, lemon juice, brown sugar, salt, and pepper.
+In a large glass bowl, mix the cider vinegar, mustards, lime juice, lemon juice, garlic, brown sugar, salt, and pepper.
 Whisk in the olive oil.
 Place turkey in the mixture.
 Cover, and marinate 8 hours, or overnight.